capsulescodes/flint/README.md

 <br>

-This will :
+This process will :

 - Create a `.flint` directory in your project's root [ if not already present ].
-- Create the `flint.config.json` file in your project's root [ if not already present ].
+- Create a `flint.config.json` file in your project's root [ if not already present ].
-- Add the Flint git wrapper function to your shell's RC file [ if not already present ].
+- Add a git wrapper function to your shell's RC file [ if not already present ].

 <br>

 ## Usage

-Once installed and initialized, Flint seamlessly integrates into your Git workflow.
+Once initialized, Flint integrates with your Git workflow to streamline coding practices.

-- **Local Development** : Write and format your code according to your personal preferences.
+- **Local Development** : Format your code according to personal preferences.
-- **Pulling Code** : When you pull code from the repository, Flint formats it to match your local style, making it easier for you to read and work with.
+- **Pulling Code** : Flint adapts remote code to your local style for easier readability.
-- **Committing and Pushing Code** : Before code is committed and pushed to the repository, Flint reformats it to adhere to the team's style guidelines based on remote config, ensuring consistency across the codebase.
+- **Committing and Pushing Code** : Flint reformats your code to align with remote style guidelines.

 <br>

 This esnures :

-- **Maintaining Code Consistency** : The remote repository always reflects the team's agreed-upon code style.
+- **Maintaining Code Consistency** :Ensures the repository always adheres to agreed-upon styles.
-- **Improving Readability** : Developers can work in an environment tailored to their preferences without affecting others.
+- **Improving Readability** : Local preferences don’t impact others' workflows.
-- **Cleaner Commits** : By separating formatting changes from actual code changes, commits become more meaningful and easier to review.
+- **Cleaner Commits** : Keeps formatting changes separate from logic changes.

 <br>

 ## Caveats

-Flint creates a hidden temporary commit during some `git` operations, which may sometimes cause the following message to appear when running `git status` :
+Flint creates a hidden temporary commit during certain `git` operations, which may result in the following message to appear when running `git status` :

 ```diff
 On branch main